DA0-DA0/pfpk/README.md

 This route checks if profile information has been set for the given public key, verifies that the NFT is still owned by the public key, and verifies that the NFT has an image URL set.
-If the public key no longer owns the NFT, or there is no image URL set, the NFT is removed from the profile to prevent future unnecessary checks.
+If the public key no longer owns the NFT, or there is no image URL set, no NFT is returned.

 The retrieval of the image URL depends on the chain: